Osaka reveals 'bouts of depression' after shock French Open withdrawal - RFI

 "So that they are simply not threatened right away with punishment if they don't feel well for a day."

-Mari Osaka, a former player herself, said her sister was struggling to cope in the run-up to Paris.
+Mari Osaka, a former player herself, said her sister had been struggling to cope in the run-up to Paris.

 "Naomi mentioned to me before the tournament that a family member had come up to her and remarked that she's bad on clay," Mari wrote on Reddit.